Faculty

 This course is designed to familiarize students with the role of culture in managing organizations in a global economy.
 Communication, decision-making, motivation, leadership, and human resource management are particularly subject to cultural influence.
 The environmental influences of geo-political entities, socio-cultural values and attitudes, and technology on global business will also be considered.

 Organizational Behavior is an interdisciplinary field of study that investigates human behavior at the individual, group, and institutional levels and applies that knowledge to help people be more productive and satisfied in organizations.
 Topic areas include values and attitudes, motivation, perception, personality, stress and change, decision making, leadership and influence.
 Students will receive extensive exposure to the theories and research methodologies of Organizational Behavior as well as application of those theories.
+Open only to those with a Management concentration or consent of instructor if space available.

 This course examines money (historical and contemporary), the market for loanable funds, banking, other financial markets and institutions, the central bank, monetary theory and policy.
 This course focuses on the question of interest rate determination, whether by markets or by administration.
 The course examines the concepts of market failure and government failure as applied to banking and other financial institutions.